developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 #### Visible Profiles
 * **Profile0 -** a generic that takes effect for any unassociated foreground app.
 * **Launcher -** used when tne Launcher screen is in the foreground.
-* **DWDemo -** used with the DataWedge Demo (DWDemo) app.
+* **DWDemo -** used with DWDemo, the [DataWedge Demo app](../demo) app.
 When DWDemo comes to the foreground, data captured with DataWedge is handed to the DWDemo application.

 #### Hidden Profiles
 * **RD Client -** provides support for Zebra's Rapid Deploy app and third-party MDM solutions.